bwhelm/vim-listmode/README.md

 - **g:ListMode_changetype_insert** = "\<D-8\>".
 This changes the list type of all
   siblings of the current list item.
 For insert mode.

+- **g:ListMode_folding**=1.
+This determines whether ListMode changes the document's folds while it is in effect.
+(1 is on; 0 is off.)

 ## LIMITATIONS

+1. ListMode assumes lines are soft wrapped, so that each line contains a single list item.
+If list items span more than one line, lists will not be identified properly.

-1. ListMode automatically reformats lists to a common style, using "-" rather than "\*" or "+" for unordered lists and "1. " rather than "1) " or "(1) "
+2. ListMode automatically reformats lists to a common style, using "-" rather than "\*" or "+" for unordered lists and "1. " rather than "1) " or "(1) "
    for ordered lists, for example.
-What style this is is hardcoded.
+What style this is is hard-coded.
 It should be a user-defined option.

 2. The mappings from one list type to another used when changing list types is